 Land Opportunities

-71,000 acres already acquired thanks to Martin County citizens voting to tax themselves to support acquisition efforts, plus $30 million in state and federal grants.
+71,000 acres have already been acquired thanks to Martin County citizens voting to tax themselves to support acquisition efforts.

 Opportunity: secure the 46,000 remaining acres.